Swiftly1/CsharpToColouredHTML/README.md

 that looks as if that was inside Visual Studio Code / Studio Studio

+You can try live demo that's avaliable at https://csharp-colors.xyz/

 * [Example 1 - Code from this project](#ex1)

 * [Example 2 - Random code from Roslyn](#ex2)